Updated with the latest IRS clarifications.

 5. Does this extension apply to all tax payments?

-No, there are some exceptions.
-Basically, all federal income tax, estimated tax payments, and installment payments receive the July 15, 2020 extension.
+Basically, all federal income tax, estimated tax payments, and installment payments that were due before July 15 receive the July 15, 2020 extension.
 This includes section 965 installment payments that were originally due on April 15, 2020.
+It also includes estimated payments of self-employment tax.

 6. Will I owe interest or penalties if I wait to pay?